And if you listen to this show, you know there's only one product that I absolutely rely on when I get a sore throat or a scratchy throat.

 We could have stopped these terrible things.

-We've got a very strong positive future together.
+We've got a very strong, positive future together.

 Nigel, thank you.

-To wage war against a monstrous tyranny, never surpassed in the dark and lamentable catalogue of human crime.
+It is to wage war by sea, land, and air with all our might and with all the strength that God can give us to wage war against a monstrous tyranny, never surpassed in the dark and lamentable catalogue of human crime.

-That is our politics.
+That is our politic.

-What is our aim?
+You ask, what is our aim?

 Victory.

-All right, we got a Nigel, God bless you, my friend.
+God bless you, my friend.

 Very historic.